hannahdriver/hannahdriver.github.io/index.md

 git checkout master
 ```

-**5. Your boss has no idea what Git is or why you are using it.
-Explain the pros / cons of using Git for your research project.
-Explain the pros / cons of hosting your project in a public (or private) repository on Github/Bitbucket/Gitlab/etc.**
+**5.1 Your boss has no idea what Git is or why you are using it.
+Explain the pros / cons of using Git for your research project.**

+**Pros:**

-+
++ Team collaboration is easy
++ Tracking changes to your files is simple with frequent commits
++ Mistakes can be corrected by reverting back to previous versions of your projects

+**Cons**

++ Large data files cannot be easily manipulated with Git
++ Learning to program in Git requires time and effort

+**5.2 Explain the pros / cons of hosting your project in a public (or private) repository on Github/Bitbucket/Gitlab/etc.**

+**Pros:**

++ External users can collaborate with you and improve your projects
++ It serves as a back up for your work
++ It's free to host public repositories

+**Cons**

++ Publishing private data on a public server means that anyone can access your information
++ It can be expensive to host multiple private repositories